The Yaps journal.

 Dictation accuracy is not just about the software.
 It is about how you use it.
 These ten tips cover the things that actually make a difference - from microphone placement to speaking habits.

 Your voice is not just words.
-It is a biometric identifier as unique as your fingerprint - and it reveals far more than what you said.
-Here is what voice data actually contains, why cloud processing puts it at risk, and what you can do about it.
+It is a biometric identifier as unique as your fingerprint, and it reveals far more than what you said.
+Here is what voice data actually contains, why cloud processing puts it at risk, and the concrete steps to protect yourself in 2026.

 Both Wispr Flow and Yaps offer AI text cleanup.
 Wispr Flow is cloud-only; Yaps offers both cloud and offline cleanup.
 Two different philosophies, two different tools.
-Here is how to decide which one fits your workflow.
+Here is how to decide which one fits your workflow in 2026.

 For millions of people with repetitive strain injuries, typing is not just slow — it is painful.
 Voice input is not a productivity trick for them.
 It is the difference between working and not working.